 I had the desire to give them the life that they wanted.
 Although they didn’t have big dreams, my goal was to fulfill even the small ones.

-They loved traveling so when I grew up, I took them to different places that they dreamt of.
+They loved traveling so when I grew up, I took them to different places that they only dreamt of.
 I supported and stayed with them when they had health issues.

 This goal kept on becoming broader for me.
 When I was a kid, my family was small, but my family goal expanded with the growth of my family size.